 From the research outlined in my previous post, you should feel that you have gained a broad understanding of the organisation and the industry it sits within.
 However, there are a number of questions that you should be asking as a potential director, and a number of things that you should ask based around your particular skill-set (those unique abilities, skills and knowledge you have and are likely why you would have been approached to join a board).

-Again, feel free to print this out and use as a reference for when interviewing for a board position.
+Again, feel free to download and print these out and use as a reference for when interviewing for a board position.
+Looking for more?
+In another post we share top five essential question to ask during a board interview.

 It also goes without saying that company and industry research, along with board interviews, should form part of the due diligence process that you perform prior to accepting a board position (more on the due diligence process in this post).